 1. Shortlist employers who may hire junior architectural technologists and technicians

 Draw up a shortlist of practices you’re interested in.
-Research those listed in the CIAT’s directory of practices and/or in RIBA’s list of chartered members.
-Both directories are available on the professional bodies’ respective websites and you can search by location.
+Research those listed in the CIAT’s directory of practices and/or in RIBA’s list of chartered practices/members.
+The directories are available on the professional bodies’ respective websites and you can search by location.
 It is also worth asking your university department or careers service for a list of employers who have previously hired their students or for a list of alumni who would be willing to be contacted by you.

 Almost counterintuitively, it may be worth looking out for employers who are advertising for more experienced positions.
 An advert for a senior architect role with a minimum of ten years’ experience is unsuitable for graduates, but the advert tells you that the practice is currently hiring and it should also include information on what the recruiter is looking for in terms of personal attributes and values.